dhivyalak/autoencoders-using-tensorflow/README.md

 # autoencoders-using-tensorflow
-code pattern to build an autoencoder using Tensordlow
+code pattern to build an autoencoder using TensorFlow